 How hard is it to get into George Washington and can I get accepted?
-The school has a 41% acceptance rate ranking it #4 in District Of Columbia for lowest rate of acceptance.
-Last year, 11,059 out of 26,987 applicants were admitted making George Washington a more competitive school to get into with a good chance of acceptance for qualifying applicants.
-Academically, it has extremely high requirements for admission test scores, generally admitting students who score in the top 9 percent.
-Only 24% of those admitted chose to enroll in the school.
+The school has a 42% acceptance rate ranking it #5 in District Of Columbia for lowest rate of acceptance.
+Last year, 11,101 out of 26,512 applicants were admitted making George Washington a more competitive school to get into with a good chance of acceptance for qualifying applicants.
+Academically, it has extremely high requirements for admission test scores, generally admitting students who score in the top 12 percent.
+George Washington University typically accepts and attracts "A-" average high school students.
+Only 26% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top quarter of their high school class.

 |SAT Test||25th Percentile Score|